Learning Decentralized LLM Collaboration with Multi-Agent Actor Critic: Background

 In decentralized LLM collaboration, multiple LLM agents cooperate to solve a class of tasks.
 Each task is expressed with natural-language observations and provided to the agents as individual prompts.
 Agents then produce responses in parallel according to their own policies conditioned on the prompt.
 The responses of all agents are aggregated to form a solution.
 All agents share a joint reward based on the aggregated outcome.

-After each turn, users, external tools, and other models validate the proposed solution and may provide new requirements, suggestions, or constraints for the next iteration.
-This feedback, together with the dialog history, is maintained and serves both as a decision-making context and as experience for training.
+After each turn, users, external tools, and other models validate the proposed solution and provide new requirements, suggestions, or constraints for the next iteration.
+This feedback, together with the dialog history, is maintained and serves as both a decision-making context and an experience for training.
 The interaction repeats until the task is solved or a predefined turn limit is reached.
 The goal of agents is to achieve higher-quality solutions with minimal iterations.

 Decentralized LLM collaboration offers great advantages by allowing specialized agents to divide and conquer complex problems and operate in parallel to improve efficiency.
 Rather than relying on a single gigantic LLM in a centralized system, lightweight agents in a decentralized system can focus on subtasks guided by their own prompts, thereby greatly reducing the overhead of maintaining long contexts and extracting relevant semantics.
-Deploying smaller models locally is also typically easier, safer, and more scalable, making decentralized LLM collaboration well-suited for applications such as long article generation, software engineering, and embodied coordination \cite{gao2023gradientcoin, chen2024scalable, liu2025llmcollaborationmultiagentreinforcement, wu2025deserve}.
+Deploying smaller models locally is also typically easier, safer, and more scalable, making decentralized LLM collaboration well-suited for applications such as long article generation, software engineering, and embodied coordination \cite{gao2023gradientcoin, chen2024scalable, wu2025deserve, liu2026caml,liu2026cross, liu2025llmcollaborationmultiagentreinforcement, hao2025conav, wang2026conavbench}.